Back close

 Amrita Vishwa Vidyapeetham and UNESCO Launch New Chair on Assistive Technologies in Education

-The agreement was formally signed by Audrey Azoulay, Director-General of UNESCO, and Dr. P. Venkat Rangan, Vice Chancellor of Amrita Vishwa Vidyapeetham.
-The Chair will remain active through June 2029, with Dr. Prema Nedungadi, Associate Dean of the School of Computing, serving as Chair, and Dr. Raghu Raman as Co-Chair.
+The agreement was formally signed by Audrey Azoulay, Director-General of UNESCO, and Dr. P. Venkat Rangan, Vice Chancellor of Amrita.
+Dr. Prema Nedungadi, Associate Dean with the School of Computing, and Dr. Raghu Raman, Dean with the School of Business, serve as Co-Chairs.

 Stefania Giannini, UNESCO Assistant Director-General for Education, welcomed the new initiative, stating that the Chair joins “over 10,000 academics worldwide dedicated to open collaboration, social impact, and knowledge sharing for inclusive global progress.”